Bayesian Pyramids: Identifiable Multilayer Discrete Latent Structure Models for Discrete Data: Funding Statement

-This work was partially supported by grants R01ES027498 and R01ES028804 of the National Institutes of Environmental Health Sciences of the United States National Institutes of Health.
-This project has received funding from the European Research Council under the European Union's Horizon 2020 research and innovation program (grant agreement No 856506).
+This work was partially supported by National Science Foundation grant DMS-2210796.
+This work was also partially supported by grants R01ES027498 and R01ES028804 from National Institutes of Environmental Health Sciences of the National Institutes of Health, and received funding from European Research Council under the European Union's Horizon 2020 research and innovation program (grant agreement No 856506).